 When you have finished programming all zones, test each zone using the system's TEST mode.
-Do not use the Transmitter ID Sniffer Mode for checking wireless transmitting devices, as it only checks for transmission of one zone on a particular transmitter, not the zones assigned to each additional loop.
+Do not use the Transmitter ID Sniffer Mode for checking wireless transmitting devices, as it only checks for transmission of one zone on a particular transmitter, NOT the zones assigned to each additional loop.

 NOTE: Following the successful enrollment of each wireless device, remove ONE of the serial number labels from the device and affix it in the appropriate column on the ENROLLED TRANSMITTERS worksheet of the Programming Form; then enter the other information (zone number, zone type, loop number, etc.) relevant to that device.
-This information would be useful if any troubleshooting is needed later on.
-The installer may want to consider leaving this worksheet at the site (in the panel cabinet).